SCM-NV/ftl/README.rst

 template: One for ``int`` and ``double``.
 This is called template instantiation.
 This does not only work for the plain old types like numbers, but for *any* type, provided that it overloads the ``<`` operator.
-If it doesn't, the compiler can not instantiate the the template and will produce an error.
+If it doesn't, the compiler can not instantiate the template and will produce an error.

-In Python we can do pretty much the same thing, only that we would get a run-time error in the ``max()`` function if it is called with type for which the ``<`` operator is not overloaded.
+In Python we can do pretty much the same thing, only that we would get a run-time error in the ``max()`` function if it is called with a type for which the ``<`` operator is not overloaded.

 Now Fortran obviously does not have something like C++'s templates or Python's